Wildlander-mod/wildlander-mod.github.io/_03-YourFirstCharacter/Resistances.md

 ### Resistances List

 List of basic resistances used in Skyrim.
+These show the maximum effective resistance applicable.
+Any resistance over this value will not be taken into account during damage calculations.

 |Type 	|	Cap|
 |--|--|